ayking/guides/Let's Encrypt.md

 }
 ```

 We highly recommend testing against staging environment before using production environment.
-This will allow you to get things right before issuing trusted certificates and reduce the chance of your running up against rate limits.
+This will allow you to get things right before issuing trusted certificates and reduce the chance of your running up against `rate limits`.

-Move to production environment please remove all `fake certifications and keys` in the certification folder and update the server to `--server https://acme-v01.api.letsencrypt.org/directory` or remove `--server https://acme-staging.api.letsencrypt.org/directory`
+Move to production environment need to remove `all fake certifications and keys` in the certification folder and update the server to `--server https://acme-v01.api.letsencrypt.org/directory` or remove `--server https://acme-staging.api.letsencrypt.org/directory`